Astri Aasen: Death and legacy

 On 10 October 1935, about a month after her 60th birthday, Aasen died of a stroke.
 Eight years later, the art association of Trondheim created a memorial exhibit of her work, and her family established an annual scholarship for young painters in her name: Astri Aasens gave (Astri Aasen's gift).

-Many of her paintings of the Sámi congress were recovered in 1995; they were obtained by the Sámediggi (Sámi parliament) in Kárášjohka two years later.
-Her gifted portrait of Jonassen was also acquired by the Sámediggi; one of her portraits of him became a postcard, another was acquired by one of Norway's museums in Lierne Municipality, and another was posted in a school for Sámi youth in Snåsa Municipality.
-Following the congress, Nordic states began a system of extensive violence and assimilation that stalled much of their progress; Aasen's work in Snåsa, according to Pushaw, "retained visibility" of Sámi political struggle for its students, and showed that progress was possible.
+Many of her paintings of the Sámi congress were recovered in 1995.
+They were obtained by the Sámediggi (Sámi parliament) in Kárášjohka two years later.
+Her gifted portrait of Jonassen was also acquired by the Sámediggi.
+One of her portraits of him became a postcard, another was acquired by a museum in Lierne Municipality, and another was posted in a school for Sámi youth in Snåsa Municipality.
+Following the congress, Nordic states began a system of extensive violence and assimilation that stalled much of their progress.
+Aasen's work in Snåsa, according to Pushaw, "retained visibility" of Sámi political struggle for its students, and showed that progress was possible.

 The sketchbooks of her youth, with one drawing from when she was 14, are held by the Trondheim Art Association as of 2018.
-According to art curator Rebeka Helena Blikstad, they show that, like many women artists of the period, she was interested in portraiture and interior painting, but also geometric shapes of a "purely abstract form".
+According to art curator Rebeka Helena Blikstad, they show that, like many women artists of the time, she was interested in portraiture and interior painting, but also geometric shapes of a "purely abstract form".
 As of 2021, her paintings of the congress remain in the Sámediggi's collections.